Murder of toddler over US$144 loan causes outrage in India

 NEW DELHI: Indian police have sent reinforcements to a northern city to head off tensions after the murder of a two-year-old girl over an unpaid US$144 loan.

-Police said two suspects have been detained after the girl's body was discovered on a rubbish dump in Aligarh, in Uttar Pradesh state after she was abducted on May 31.
+Police said two suspects have been detained after the girl's body was discovered in a rubbish dump in Aligarh, in Uttar Pradesh state after she was abducted on May 31.

 Officers said a medical report found the toddler was strangled with a cloth.